 We define a decomposition $\gamma = \gammaH + \gammaexc$ as

 The decomposition $\rho_0 = \rhoH + \rhoexc$ can be defined as the marginals of $\gammaH$ and $\gammaexc$

-This way $\gammaH \in \Pi(\rhoH, \nuH)$, $\gammaH \in \Pi(\rhoexc, \nuexc)$ and they are optimal transportation plans between their respective marginals.
-Indeed if we find a better transportation plan for either problem we can construct a better plan for the original problem, contradicting the minimality of $\gamma$.
+This way $\gammaH \in \Pi(\rhoH, \nuH)$, $\gammaexc \in \Pi(\rhoexc, \nuexc)$ and they are optimal transport plans between their respective marginals.
+Indeed if we find a better transport plan for either problem we can construct a better plan for the original problem, contradicting the minimality of $\gamma$.
 We therefore also have a decomposition between the Wasserstein distances

-It is important to point out that, although the decomposition of $\nu$ is natural, there are many ways to decompose $\gamma$ and $\rho_0$.
+Let us point out that, although the decomposition of $\nu$ is natural, there are many ways to decompose $\gamma$ and $\rho_0$, for instance by choosing another disintegration family.
 In the sequel we show that for any such decomposition the excess must be concentrated on the graph of the operator given by the (multivalued) projection onto $\Sigma$

 Note that $\Pi_\Sigma$ is a multivalued operator which is included in the subgradient of the convex conjugate of the function: $y\mapsto |y|^2/2$ if $y\in \Sigma$ and $+\infty$ else. \begin{lemma} Let $\nu$ be a minimizer of \eqref{problem.shape_optimization_relaxed} and $\gamma$ an optimal transport plan from $\rho_0$ to $\nu$.
-Then, for any decomposition $ \gamma = \gammaH+ \gammaexc, \text{ s.t. } {\pi_{1}}_\sharp \gamma_1 = \nuH, $ it holds that
+Then, for any decomposition $ \gamma = \gammaH+ \gammaexc, \text{ s.t. } {(\pi_{1})}_\sharp \gammaexc = \nuexc, $ it holds that

 In addition, for any $\pi_\Sigma$ measurable selection of $x\mapsto \Pi_\Sigma(x)$, the measure

 is optimal for \eqref{problem.shape_optimization_relaxed}. \end{lemma} \begin{proof} Consider the problem